cheesegrits/filament-google-maps/README.md

 Please report any you find either on the [GitHub Issues](https://github.com/cheesegrits/filament-google-maps/issues) page, or find me (@cheesegrits) on the [Filament Discord server](https://filamentphp.com/discord).

+### Changes from v3

+Most of the changes are under the hood and should not break backward compatibility.

+The only breaking change is that the drawing features, using the google.maps.drawing library, have been removed.
+Google has deprecated this library and will remove it entirely in May 2026.
+These features were WIP and undocumented, so hopefully very few people are affected by this.

 ### API Usage

 **IMPORTANT NOTE** - some features of this package could potentially drive up your